🔆

 🔥Estufagem: The Accelerated Method

 Estufagem takes its name from the Portuguese word 'estufa,' meaning stove or hothouse.
-The process was pioneered in 1794 by Pantaleão Fernandes, who developed a system of coils carrying hot water inside large aging vats to gently heat wine without scorching it.
-Today the most common form is the Cuba de Calor: large stainless steel tanks fitted with heating coils or surrounded by hot-water piping.
-The wine is heated to a maximum of 50°C for a minimum of 90 days under the supervision of IVBAM.
-After heating, the wine is cooled gradually and then typically aged further in wood before release.
+The process was pioneered in 1794 by Pantaleão Fernandes, who created the first estufa buildings where heat was applied continuously to accelerate the aging of wine.
+Early attempts were plagued by scorched wine and errant smoke, and the estufas were even briefly banned in Funchal.
+Today the most common form is the Cuba de Calor: large stainless steel tanks fitted with heating coils through which hot water circulates.
+The wine is heated to a range of 45 to 50°C for a minimum of 90 days under the supervision of IVBAM.
+After heating, the wine is cooled gradually and rested for at least 90 days before being transferred to wood for further stabilization before release.
 Estufagem is used almost exclusively with the Tinta Negra grape for the youngest, most accessible styles of Madeira.

-• Blandy's current protocol heats wine to 45°C over 4 months, then stabilizes it in wooden vats for an additional 2 years
+• Blandy's current protocol heats wine to 45°C over 4 months, then stabilizes it in wooden vats for an additional 2 years before release

 Canteiro: The Natural Method

 Canteiro is Madeira's original and most prestigious aging practice.
-The word refers literally to the wooden beams or staves on which oak casks rest in the warm attics of lodges.
-Wine ages in these seasoned oak pipes (typically around 600 liters) stored under the eaves, where the subtropical climate of Funchal provides the gentle, variable heat needed for slow oxidative development.
+The word refers literally to the wooden beams or staves on which oak casks rest in the warm attics and upper floors of lodges.
+Wine ages in these seasoned oak casks stored under the eaves, where the subtropical climate of the island provides the gentle, variable heat needed for slow oxidative development.
 Winemakers manage concentration and evaporation by moving casks between hotter upper floors and cooler lower levels over time.
 The result, across years and decades, is a wine of extraordinary complexity, as primary fruit aromas transform into tertiary notes of roasted nuts, dried fruits, spice and smoke that estufagem cannot replicate.
+Casks are never filled to 100% capacity, allowing slow oxidation to progressively transform the wine's character.

 • The canteiro process is used by all top Madeira houses including Blandy's, Borges, d'Oliveiras, Henriques and Henriques, and Justino's for their finest wines